OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentExceptions.rst

    throw new NumberFormatException( "this is some message" );

 All that is required is an understanding of the Constructors available for the exception you wish to throw.

-Example
+Examples
-"""""""
+""""""""

 The following ``MyCalculator`` class provides client code with access to the methods ``sum()`` and ``div()``.
 Both ``add()`` and ``div()`` each accept two